-Heavy and medium weight ducks typically are raised for meat production.
-The main breeds are the Pekin and the Muscovy.
+Heavy and medium-weight ducks are typically raised for meat production.
+The main breeds for meat production are the Pekin, Muscovy, and Rouen.

 Duck Breeds for Egg Production

-Runner ducks cannot fly, are lightweight, and stand upright like skinny little penguins.
+Indian Runner ducks cannot fly, are lightweight, and stand upright like skinny little penguins.
 They run rather than waddle, which is how they get their name.
-Typically, a runner duck lays four eggs per week for about eight months, but specialty bred ones can produce more than 300 eggs in a year.
-Darker varieties of runner ducks lay a blue-tinted egg.
-Runner ducks don’t make nests and often drop their eggs wherever they happen to be.
+Runner ducks don’t make nests and often drop their eggs wherever they are.
 Because of their small size, runners eat less feed than meat ducks.

-Campbells were developed by Adele Campbell in the late 1800’s.
-They are a cross of a runner and a rouen in an attempt to create a breed of ducks that would lay well but have bigger bodies.
+Adele Campbell developed Campbells in the late 1800s.
+They are a cross of a Runner and a Rouen in an attempt to create a breed of ducks that would lay well but have bigger bodies.
 The offspring were crossed with mallards to increase their hardiness.
 There is only one variety of Campbell ducks—khaki.
 We have khakis and have been very happy with them.
 They seldom become broody, but we have a couple that have brooded in the past.
 They lay an off-white egg.
-As long as you provide supplemental lighting, Campbells will continue to lay through the winter months.

 Dual Purpose Duck Breeds

-If you have a small homestead and you want to raise a bird that can be used for meat and eggs, you’ll want a dual purpose duck breed.
-These birds are heavy enough to make processing worthwhile, but also have high productivity.
+If you have a small homestead and want to raise a bird that can be used for meat and eggs, you’ll want a dual-purpose duck breed.
+These birds are heavy enough to make processing worthwhile but also highly productive layers.

 Swedish ducks come in two colors which are actually considered different breeds.
 Blue and black.
 Swedish are similar in size to the Rouen and are very hardy ducks.
-They are heavy enough to be used for meat, weighing in at 5-6 1/2 pounds, and they lay approximately 180 eggs per year.
-We have Blue Swedish and have fallen in love with this flightless duck.
+They are heavy enough to be used for meat, weighing 5-6 1/2 pounds, and lay approximately 180 white or green eggs annually.
+We have Blue Swedish duck breed and have fallen in love with this flightless duck.